 Deadman Lane is a narrow alley, varying from 3 to 6 feet in width … At the point where the lane turns westward, part of a skull and the bones of the thorax and upper arm of an adult were discovered, all in very friable condition, at a depth of 4 ft 2 in.
 The body lay on its back diagonally across the lane.
 Fifteen inches to the west were a few fragments of a tiny skull.
 It is to these remains that the lane owes its name.
 FROM JOHN MARSHALL, Mohenjodaro and the Indus Civilisation, 1931.
 Sixteen skeletons of people with the ornaments that they were wearing when they died were found from the same part of Mohenjodaro in 1925.
 Much later, in 1947, R.E.M.
 Wheeler, then Director-General of the ASI, tried to correlate this archaeological evidence with that of the Rigveda, the earliest known text in the subcontinent.
 He wrote: The Rigveda mentions pur, meaning rampart, fort or stronghold.
-Indra, the Aryan wargod is called puramdara, the fort-destroyer.
+Indra, the Aryan war god is called purandara, the fort-destroyer.

+Where are – or were – these citadels?
+It has in the past been supposed that they were mythical.
+The recent excavation of Harappa may be thought to have changed the picture.
+Here we have a highly evolved civilization of essentially non-Aryan type, now known to have employed massive fortifications … What destroyed this firmly settled civilization?
+Climatic, economic or political deterioration may have weakened it, but its ultimate extinction is more likely to have been completed by deliberate and large-scale destruction.
+It may be no mere chance that at a late period of Mohenjodaro men, women, and children, appear to have been massacred there.
+On circumstantial evidence, Indra stands accused.
 FROM R.E.M.
 WHEELER, “Harappa 1946”, Ancient India, 1947.
 In the 1960s, the evidence of a massacre in Mohenjodaro was questioned by an archaeologist named George Dales.
 He demonstrated that the skeletons found at the site did not belong to the same period: Whereas a couple of them definitely seem to indicate a slaughter,….the bulk of the bones were found in contexts suggesting burials of the sloppiest and most irreverent nature.
-There is no destruction level covering the latest period of the city, no sign of extensive burning, no bodies of warriors clad in armour and surrounded by the weapons of war.
-The citadel, the only fortified part of the city, yielded no evidence of a
+There is no destruction level covering the latest period of the city, no sign of extensive burning, no bodies of warriors clad in armor and surrounded by the weapons of war.
+The citadel, the only fortified part of the city, yielded no evidence of the final defense.

 FROM G.F.
 DALES, “The Mythical Massacre at Mohenjodaro”, Expedition, 1964.
-As you can see, a careful re-examination of the data can sometimes lead to a reversal of
+As you can see, a careful re-examination of the data can sometimes lead to a reversal of earlier interpretations".

 (i) Name the archaeologist who presented this source?
-1
+(1)

 (ii) Which argument of the destruction of Harappa civilization, this excerpt indicates?
 1

 This exert indicates that the Harappa civilization was destroyed by foreign invasion.

 (iii) Who co-relate this evidence with Rigveda?
 Why?
-3
+(3)

 (iv) Who and how propounded the theory opposite to this?
-3
+(3)

 George Dales.
 He hesitates to accept that this invasion was carried on by the Aryans.
 He demonstrated that the skeletons found at the site did not belong to the same period: Whereas a couple of them definitely seem to indicate a slaughter, the bulk of the bones were found in contexts suggesting burials of the sloppiest and most irreverent nature.
 There is no sign of extensive burning, no bodies of warriors clad in armour and surrounded by the weapons of war.